×

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists in the daily functions of the animal shelter and enforcement of animal control regulations.
+1. Assists in the daily functions of the animal shelter.

-13. Suggest changes in working conditions and use of equipment to increase efficiency of work crew.
+17. Suggests changes in working conditions and use of equipment to increase efficiency of the department.

 Qualifications

-High school or GED, plus specialized schooling and/or on the job education in a specific skill area; e.g. data processing, clerical/administrative, equipment operation, etc, plus 0 to 6 months related experience and/or training, or equivalent combination of education and experience.
+High school, plus specialized schooling and/or on the job education in a specific skill area; e.g. data processing, clerical/administrative, equipment operation, etc.

 Special Requirements